Shark Attack

 By

 Steven Spielberg's Oscar-winning masterpiece Jaws famously caused a (mostly unfounded) shark panic in the '70s and beyond, as anxious beachgoers refused to dip their toes into dark, ambiguous waters.
-This is despite the fact that most bikini-clad swimmers hardly make it past the shore.

 Article continues below advertisement

-In actuality, according to the International Wildlife Museum, the odds of getting fatally attacked by a shark are one in 3,748,067.
+According to the International Wildlife Museum, the odds of getting fatally attacked by a shark are one in 3,748,067.
 And while death via lightning (one in 79,746) is still more likely than death via shark chompers, the world saw an increase in shark attacks in 2021 "following three consecutive years of decline," NBC wrote.
 More specifically, New York experienced a dramatic rise in unprovoked attacks in 2022, which experts connected to a combination of conservation efforts and climate change.

 'Jaws'